Independence Hall, where the U.S. Declaration of Independence and Constitution were adopted

 Innovation and education are at the heart of both the Philadelphia and American stories.
-Ben Franklin, the iconic Philadelphian, led early American innovation, creating the first university, hospital and zoo – all located in Philadelphia and open to visitors.
+Ben Franklin, the iconic Philadelphian, led early American innovation, creating the first university and hospital, both located in Philadelphia and open to visitors.

 Rated as “America’s #1 City for Culture” by Travel+Leisure magazine, Philadelphia’s art, music, film, design, fashion, performance and culinary energy is thriving.

 World-class cuisine prepared by celebrity and award-winning chefs can be found throughout the diverse neighborhoods that make up the downtown area.
 Options abound as Philadelphia is home to more than 1,000 restaurants in the Center City, over 425 outdoor cafes and 200 BYOB (Bring Your Own Bottle)-style restaurants.

 Serving up a more visual treat, Philadelphia is also known as a culture capital with a “museum mile” stretching stretching from Philadelphia City Hall to the Philadelphia Museum of Art and including the Pennsylvania Academy of Fine Arts, the Barnes Foundation and The Rodin Museum.
 Performance/live arts in Philadelphia include the award-winning Pennsylvania Ballet, the Philadelphia Orchestra, Opera Philadelphia, PHILADANCO and Ballet X.